moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-and-research-vocabulary.md

 ## DM: todoMM add "pre-coded models" to this file (this one is new to me)

+A pre-trained model is a saved network that was previously trained on a large dataset, typically on a large-scale image-classification task.
+You either use the pre-trained model as is or use transfer learning to customize this model to a given task(here they talk about pre-trained instead of pre-coded)

 ## screen-reader
 Screen readers are software programs that allow blind or visually impaired users to read the text that is displayed on the computer screen with a speech synthesizer or braille display.
 A screen reader is the interface between the computer's operating system, its applications, and the user.

+## react as a component-based framework/ what is a component?
+components are independent and reusable bits of code.
+They serve the same purpose as JavaScript functions, but work in isolation and return HTML.
+Components come in two types, Class components and Function components.

+// DM: todoMM: let's put this in programming-vocab, even though there is a small mention of React, it is a general concept